Fraud

 February 8, 2017

-Over the past decade a number of financial frauds have been uncovered by both federal and Texas investigators.
+Over the past decade, a number of financial frauds have been uncovered by both federal and Texas investigators.
 The monetary value of these fraudulent operations has been staggering, ranging from in excess of $70 billion in the case of Bernie Madoff’s long-running Ponzi Scheme to a few thousand dollars typical of social media-based Pyramid Schemes […]

 Check Kiting: Victimless Crime?
 Not quite…